 Chris: Chris says “I made progress on a handful of books in November (hoping to finish them by Christmas), but the only ones I finished were The Verse by the Side of the Road: The Story of the Burma-Shave Signs and Jingles by Frank Rowsome Jr. and the graphic novel As the Crow Flies by Melanie Gillman.
 Ongoing comics I read in November include Mister Miracle by Tom King and Mitch Gerads and Hawkeye by Kelly Thompson.

 My mom, also Joan, aka Mommom: Mom also read the burial traditions book at my recommendation and said she found it very interesting.
-She helped Sarah make my birthday truffles, and they also baked cinnamon buns together.
+She helped Ashar make my birthday truffles, and they also baked cinnamon buns together.
 She did mention the Fuller House to Full House marathon-watching.
 Other than that, she says: “Enjoyed Thanksgiving dinner out with part of family.
-Joan, Sarah and I loved Celtic Thunder concert.
+Joan, Ashar and I loved Celtic Thunder concert.
 It has become a tradition with the three of us that I really love, not just great music, but an evening out with two of my favorite people.
 A lot more fun than Black Friday shopping.
 On the down side, we found out that daughter Louise has breast cancer.
 Doctor does think they found it early so she should be OK after lumpectomy and treatments.”
 She says (and I agree) that your prayers/good thoughts/etc. are appreciated.

 So what’s new with your family this month?
 Drop me a comment!
 I love hearing from all my “blog friends!”